5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 7. rename `config.example.php` to `config.php` located at `api/` and fill in the following details:

 * Postgresql host/port/dbname/user and password correctly in `$dbAuth`.
-* Insert your `'number'` and `'secret'` in `$whatsappAuth`.
+* Insert your `number` and `secret` in `$whatsappAuth`, which you have obtained following chapter *1) Secondary WhatsApp account*.
-  * `'number'` needs to be <countrycode><phonenumber> without any prefix 0's.
+  * `number` needs to be <countrycode><phonenumber> without any prefix 0's.
 0031 06 xxx becomes 31 6 xxx (no 0's prefix for both the country code and phonenumber itself).
-  * `'number'` may only contain digits.
-Spaces, plus or any other special character are NOT accepted. *Example: 316732174*
+  * `number` may only contain digits.
+Spaces, plus or any other special character are NOT accepted. *Example: 316732174 is correct*
-  * `'secret'` If you don't have this yet, read chapter 1) Secondary WhatsApp account.
+  * `secret` If you don't have this yet, read chapter 1) Secondary WhatsApp account.
 * Set the correct timezone of the place where you are.
-* Set the absolute path correct in `$whatsspyProfilePath`.
-If you've installed WhatsSpy Public in for example `/var/www/whatsspy` the correct directory would be `/var/www/whatsspy/images/profilepicture/` (including `/`)
-* Set the path correct in `$whatsspyWebProfilePath`.
-This path is to make sure you access the `$whatsspyProfilePath` from the web.
-If you've installed WhatsSpy Public in for example `/var/www/whatsspy` the correct directory would be `/whatsspy/images/profilepicture/` (including `/` and cut the `/var/www`)
+* Set the paths correct for `$whatsspyProfilePath` and `$whatsspyWebProfilePath` in case you did **not** install WhatsSpy Public in `/var/www/whatsspy/`.
-* You can set an Optional NotifyMyAndroid key for notifications about the tracker (startup,shutdown,errors etc) in `$whatsspyNMAKey` or `$whatsspyLNKey`.
+  * `$whatsspyProfilePath` is the absolute path for the system to store the profile pictures.
+For example `/var/www/whatsspy/images/profilepicture/` (default setting), `/var/www/other-dir/images/profilepicture/`.
+Don't forget the last `/`!
+  * `$whatsspyWebProfilePath` is the path for web users to access the profile pictures.
+This varible is used in this manner `http://localhost/<this-is-the-var>/some-profile-picture.jpg`.
+Again, don't forget the `/` at the end).

-**Check folder rights: the tracker needs read/write acces in both the folder `$whatsspyProfilePath`, `api/whatsapp/src/wadata/` and `api/`!**
+**Check folder rights: the tracker needs read/write acces in the folder `$whatsspyProfilePath`, `api/whatsapp/src/wadata/` and `api/`!**

 ```
 # These are guidelines.
 For debugging you can use 777 instead of 760.
+# In case you chose other a $whatsspyProfilePath, you need to use this variable.
 sudo chown www-data:www-data -R /var/www/whatsspy/api/
-sudo chown www-data:www-data -R <location-of-the-$whatsspyProfilePath-you-set-in-config.php>
+sudo chown www-data:www-data -R /var/www/whatsspy/images/profilepicture/
 sudo chmod 760 -R /var/www/whatsspy/api/
-sudo chmod 760 -R <location-of-the-$whatsspyProfilePath-you-set-in-config.php>
+sudo chmod 760 -R /var/www/whatsspy/images/profilepicture/
 ```

 ### Webserver

-You need to restrict access to Whatsspy and the api of Whatsspy from unauthorised web access.
-I assume you have Nginx and PHP already up and running (you can follow [this tutorial in case you dont](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-on-debian-7))
+You need to restrict access to WhatsSpy Public and the API of WhatsSpy Public from unauthorized web access.

 #### Nginx
-For Nginx add the following:
+We need to update your Nginx configuration to restrict access:

+`sudo nano /etc/nginx/sites-available/default`

+And make sure your configuration looks like:
 ```
+server {
+    listen 80;
+    root /var/www;
     index index.html index.php;
-    location / {
-        try_files $uri $uri/ /index.html;
-    }

     location ~ /whatsspy/ {
         auth_basic "Restricted";